Author: Diego

 -

-How to use the Japan Rail Pass in 2025
+How to use the Japan Rail Pass

 One of the best options to move comfortably around Japan is to use the Japan Rail Pass, a pass that allows you to use all types of trains of the JR network (both Shinkansen and other types of trains) without having to pay for each ticket and, depending on your destinations, will allow you to…